wp-plugins/aweber-forms-by-mailmunch/readme.txt

 What is [AWeber](http://www.aweber.com/)?
 AWeber is one of the best email marketing tools.
 Signup up for a [FREE Trial Account](http://www.aweber.com/signup/) and see for yourself!

-We have put together our version of an improved signup plugin for AWeber users to proactively sign-up new subscribers to their newsletter list.
-Our form offers the same basic features that AWeber's official plugin offers, but also much more.
+Our improved signup plugin for AWeber will proactively sign-up new subscribers to your newsletter list.
+Our forms offer the same basic features that AWeber's official plugin, but also much more.
 In addition to the form, analytics will help you track the number of form views and subscriptions.

-Our templates have been carefully designed, so they can be customer-friendly and easy to set-up.
-You'll have some basic customizations available from within the plugin.

-**Features**
+= Sign-Up Forms =
+Easily create sign-up forms for your AWeber list and display it as a popup, embedded widget or a top bar.

+= Features =
 * Mobile optimized form
 * Easier sign-ups to your AWeber newsletter
 * Automatic synching with your AWeber account